ktoso/rx-wiki/What's-different-in-2.0.md

     .subscribe(System.out::println, Throwable::printStackTrace);
 ```

 This means that `Observable<Void>` can no longer emit any values but only terminate normally or with an exception.
-API designers may instead chose to define `Observable<Object>` with no guarantee on what `Object` will be (which should be irrelevant anyway).
+API designers may instead choose to define `Observable<Object>` with no guarantee on what `Object` will be (which should be irrelevant anyway).
 For example, if one needs a signaller-like source, a shared enum can be defined and its solo instance `onNext`'d:

 ```java
 enum Irrelevant { INSTANCE; }